 How can I find out if my child is eligible for free school meals and the Pupil Premium?

-If your child is currently in Reception, Year 1 or Year 2 and having a school meal through the government's KS1 Free School Meals Entitlement, it is still important to register for the Free School Meals/Pupil Premium benefit if you think your child may be eligible.
+If your child is currently in Reception, Year 1 or Year 2 and having a school meal through the government's Universal Free School Meals Entitlement, it is still important to register for the Free School Meals/Pupil Premium benefit if you think your child may be eligible.
 For more information about eligibility or how to apply please visit the Lancashire County Council website or use the link below.

 Can my child still benefit from the Pupil Premium even if they are on packed lunches?

 If your family is eligible for free school meals but your child chooses to have packed lunches, school will still receive the Pupil Premium funding to support your child.

 Will my child lose the Pupil Premium funding if they stop having free school meals?